Xi'an Budget Travel Guide

 The best part?
 You won’t feel like you’re missing out.
 In fact, traveling on a budget often brings you closer to local life.
 You’ll discover hidden eateries, free cultural spots, and quiet alleys most tourists skip.

-So if you’re wondering how to visit Xi’an on a budget, this is your starting point.
+So this is your starting point.
 Keep reading for insider insights and tips for visiting on a budget that actually work.

 An overnight hard sleeper train from Beijing to Xi'an